 Finally, a place where all your questions about doing the Everest Base Camp trek independently, solo, without a guide or porters or without joining a tour group, are answered.

 Doesn’t it cost sooo much?
 Do you have to be really fit?
 Don’t you need mountain climbing experience?
 Isn’t it dangerous?
 Do you need a lot of gear/equipment?

-I remember being so nervous when we were planning the trek to Everest Base Camp.
+I remember being so nervous and having so many questions like these when we were planning the Everest Base Camp trek.
 We were heading to Nepal for three months after finishing our contracts in Korea with our good friends Mike and Linda, another Irish couple who we met during our two and a half years teaching English in Iksan.
 Brian and Linda, the more adventurous sides of both couples, were all guns blazing “We are definitely doing it!”, “It’s a once in a lifetime opportunity!”.
 Mike and I, the less adventurous side of both couples, were apprehensive, to say the least.

 We, on the other hand, had never done an overnight hike and our greatest mountaineering achievement to that point had been climbing Hallasan, South Korea’s highest peak, a whopping 1,950,m (6,398 feet) which took all of 8 hours round trip with steps and railings all the way – Korean style!

 But Linda’s friend’s parents assured her that four healthy, able-bodied twenty-something-year-olds would have no problem hiking to EBC, especially with guides and porters.

 Hiking The Everest Base Camp Trek Solo, Without A Guide

 But we wanted to take on the trek to Everest Base Camp independently.
 It was important to us to do it ourselves, carry our own bags, have flexibility and save ourselves lots of money in the process.